Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 With a mix of habitats, from flood forest to flower meadows, coupled with a location between major lake systems, my 35 hectares have proved exceptionally productive in the years since autumn 2004, surprises turning up season after season.

-Amongst the highlights, Rollers, Cranes, both storks, Pygmy Owl, Quail and Corncrake, plus eight species of woodpecker and 19 species of raptors, including White-tailed and Lesser Spotted Eagles.
+Amongst the highlights, Rollers in earlier years, breeding Cranes and Bitterns, occasional Pygmy Owls, summer visitors such as Corncrake and Little Crakes, plus nine species of woodpecker and 20 species of raptors, including White-tailed and Lesser Spotted Eagles.
 In addition, quite a number of birds rare in Lithuania have been recorded - as much a testimony to the amount of time spent at the site as to the locality itself.
-These include Short-toed Eagle, Pallid Harrier, Red-footed Falcon, Bee-eater, Yellow-browed Warbler, Arctic Redpoll and a Pine Bunting.
+These include Short-toed Eagle, several Pallid Harriers, regular Red-footed Falcons, a couple of Marsh Sandpipers, one Bee-eater and a Yellow-browed Warbler.

 2011 - Eagle Owl.